 We are all surrounded by a plethora of Wi-Fi networks and their signals in the air.
 But are these networks secure?
 Wi-Fi security has always been a challenge for network administrators.
 Also, wireless networks usually broadcast the stream of data and hence are considered lesser secure.
 On the other hand, wired networks are much more secure and require physical intrusion by the hacker.
 In this article, we are going to talk about a so-called Wi-Fi security feature ‘Hidden SSID’.
-This feature was sometimes topic of the marketing campaign by companies but let’s find out what it really is.
+This feature was sometimes a topic of the marketing campaign by companies but let’s find out what it really is.

 What is a Hidden SSID